ualberta-mueller-group/MCGS/docs/development-notes.md

 ## Sumgame's Usage Of the Database
 The database stores information for sums of games.
-Partisan games in the database have outcome classes, bounds, thermographs, complexity scores, and dominated (or nondominated) moves, while impartial games have nim values.
+Partisan games in the database have outcome classes, bounds, thermographs, complexity scores, dominated (or nondominated) moves, and simplest equal game links, while impartial games have nim values.
 `sumgame` uses this data, from the global database object (`get_global_database()` in `global_database.h`), during solving, to simplify search and even terminate search early in some cases.